 There are millions of WordPress blogs around the world.
 If you host WordPress yourself you will know that there is often some maintenance to be done.
 However, many people don’t know and many security issues can affect their blog.
 Most self-hosted bloggers are surprised to find out that there were things they could have done to prevent the downtime.
 These are 5 ways to secure your WordPress Blog & avoid downtime.
 My

-1) WordPress Plugins
+1) Update your WordPress Plugins

 Your hosted WordPress installation will have some plugins installed and from time to time these will be patched, improved and in some cases be given security improvements.
-You will know if an update is due on your WordPress plugins as a circle with a number will appear after the Plugins section on the left hand column of your WordPress Dashboard.
-Simply click into the Plugins section, select the plugins for upgrade and hit the Upgrade button.
-It is a straight forward process which is worth checking for every few days.
+You will know if an update is due on your WordPress plugins as a circle with a number will appear after the Plugins section on the

-2) WordPress Installation Updates
+2) Check your WordPress Installation Updates

-3) Framework Updates
+3) Check for WordPress Framework Updates

 If you use purchased or 3rd party WordPress Themes, these may come with a Theme Framework.
 These framework updates are sometimes overlooked and people don’t even know they are there.
 Most often if you click Appearance -> Themes you may see an extra dropdown for Update Framework…this may also appear further down the Dashboard left column under Theme Options. you should always know what theme you are working with so that you don’t inadvertently delete or change settings for the theme – also if you are on twitter / the web you may see notifications or alerts for certain themes saying that updates are available for potential security loopholes etc.